JPatel87/locks-of-lush/README.md

 ### Responsive testing

 The site works well on small, medium and larger screens.
 See below links to the responsive views on different screens.

+The features that respond to different screen sizes include:
+* Navigation links - on smaller screens become a toggle menu
+* Home service images - on smaller screens stack vertically, then as the screen size gets bigger they appear as two on one row and the third on the row below then finally on larger screens all in the same row.
+* Service accordion items - on smaller screens stack vertically, then as the screen size gets bigger they appear as two on one row and the third on the row below then finally on larger screens all in the same row.
+* Stylists images - on smaller screens stack vertically, then as the screen size gets bigger they appear as two on one row and the two on the row.
+* Bookings table - on smaller screens can be scrolled horizontally

 * [Home page responsiveness](readme_documents/validation/home-responsive.png)
 * [Services page responsiveness](readme_documents/validation/services-responsive.png)